5 Daily Ways To Reduce Your Single-Use Plastic Impact

 When purchasing a re-usable water bottle, choose one that is BPA free.
 We also love to have ones with handles because this is super useful for walking or just simply when you are carrying too many things at once.
 Bottles with a tightly sealed lid and/or clip are also great because you can throw them into your bag without the worry of them needing to be up the right way.
 We even take our re-usable water bottles, empty, in our hand luggage through the security check at airports when we travel.
 Many airports are installing water fountains now, so filling up your bottle once you are clear of security is without a doubt a much better option than purchasing single-use plastic bottles in the departure lounge or onboard the plane.
 Remember to get re-fillable bottles for your kids too.
 Why not let them choose a cool one they will love and get them involved in re-filling it.

 Travelling somewhere with unsafe drinking water?
-Choose a Water-to-Go Bottle and receive 15% of with our discount code TNEG15.
+Choose a Water-to-Go Bottle and start saving money and plastic.

 4. Refuse Single-Use Plastic Straws